graphhopper/graphhopper/reader-gtfs/README.md

 # The following process will take roughly 5 minutes on a modern laptop when it is executed for the first time.
 # It imports the previously downloaded OSM data of the Brandenburg area as well as the GTFS.
 java -Xmx8g -Xms8g \
-  -Dgraphhopper.datareader.file=brandenburg-latest.osm.pbf \
+  -Ddw.graphhopper.datareader.file=brandenburg-latest.osm.pbf \
-  -Dgraphhopper.gtfs.file=gtfs-vbb.zip \
+  -Ddw.graphhopper.gtfs.file=gtfs-vbb.zip \
-  -Dgraphhopper.graph.flag_encoders=pt \
+  -Ddw.graphhopper.graph.flag_encoders=pt \
-  -Dgraphhopper.prepare.ch.weightings=no \
+  -Ddw.graphhopper.prepare.ch.weightings=no \
-  -Dgraphhopper.graph.location=./graph-cache \
+  -Ddw.graphhopper.graph.location=./graph-cache \
   -jar web/target/graphhopper-web-*.jar server config.yml
 # view the web UI e.g. via:
 firefox http://localhost:8989